uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 [↩ Parent](#platform-helper-secrets)

-    List secret names and values for an environment.
+    [DELETED] List secret names and values for an environment.

 ## Usage